Architect vs Architectural Designer vs Draftsman: who should you hire for your renovation?

 - Projects with a moderate level of complexity

-- Homeowners looking for professional design without the higher cost of an architect
+- Owners looking for professional design without the higher cost of an architect

 Example: